Erwin Rommel: Interwar period

-In October 1938, Hitler specially requested that Rommel be seconded to command the Führerbegleitbatallion (his escort battalion).
-This unit accompanied Hitler whenever he travelled outside of Nazi Germany.
-During this period, Rommel indulged his interest in engineering and mechanics by learning about the inner workings and maintenance of internal combustion engines and heavy machine guns.
+In October 1938, Adolf Hitler specially requested that Rommel be seconded to command the Führerbegleitbatallion (his escort battalion).
+This unit accompanied Hitler whenever he travelled outside of Germany.
+Rommel indulged his interest in engineering and mechanics by learning about the inner workings and maintenance of combustion engines and heavy machine guns.
 He memorised logarithm tables in his spare time, and enjoyed skiing and other outdoor sports.
-Ian F. Beckett wrote in 2013 that by 1938, Rommel drifted towards uncritical acceptance of the Nazi regime, quoting Rommel's letter to his wife in which he stated "The German Wehrmacht is the sword of the new German world view", as a reaction to a speech by Hitler.
+Ian Beckett wrote that by 1938, Rommel drifted towards uncritical acceptance of the Nazi regime, quoting Rommel's letter to his wife in which he stated "The German Wehrmacht is the sword of the new German world view", as a reaction to a speech by Hitler.

 During his visit to Switzerland in 1938, Rommel reported that Swiss soldiers who he met showed "remarkable understanding of our Jewish problem".
-American writer and Rommel biographer Daniel Allen Butler commented in 2015 that he did share the view (popular in Germany and many European countries during that time) that as a people, the Jews were loyal to themselves rather than the nations in which they lived.
-Despite this fact, other pieces of evidence show that he considered the Nazi racial ideologies to be rubbish.
-Historian Alaric Searle comments that Rommel knew the official stand of the regime, but in this case, the phrase was ambiguous and there is no evidence after or before this event that he ever sympathised with the antisemitism of the Nazi movement.
-Rommel's son Manfred Rommel stated in the documentary The Real Rommel (released in 2001 by Channel 4) that his father would "look the other way" when faced with anti-Jewish violence on the streets.
-But, according to the documentary, Rommel requested proof of "Aryan descent" from the Italian boyfriend of his illegitimate daughter Gertrud.
+Biographer Daniel Allen Butler commented that he did share the view (popular in Germany and many countries) that the Jews were loyal to themselves rather than the nations in which they lived.
+Despite this, other evidence shows he considered the Nazi racial theories to be rubbish.
+Alaric Searle comments that Rommel knew the official stand of the regime, but in this case, the phrase was ambiguous and there is no evidence after or before this event that he ever sympathised with the antisemitism of the Nazi movement.
+Rommel's son Manfred Rommel stated in the documentary The Real Rommel that his father would "look the other way" when faced with anti-Jewish violence on the streets.
+But Rommel requested proof of "Aryan descent" from the Italian boyfriend of his illegitimate daughter Gertrud.

-According to Remy, during the time Rommel was posted in Goslar, he repeatedly clashed with the SA whose members terrorised the Jews and dissident Goslar citizens.
-After the Röhm Purge (1934), he mistakenly believed that the worst was over, although restrictions on Jewish businesses were still being imposed and agitation against their community continued.
-According to Remy, Manfred Rommel recounted that his father knew about and privately disagreed with the NS Regime's antisemitism, but by this time, he had not actively campaigned on behalf of the Jews.
+During his time in Goslar, he repeatedly clashed with the SA whose members terrorised the Jews and dissident citizens.
+After the Röhm Purge (1934), he mistakenly believed that the worst was over, although restrictions on Jewish businesses were still being imposed and agitation against Jews continued.
+Manfred Rommel recounted that his father knew about and privately disagreed with the regime's antisemitism, but he had not actively campaigned on behalf of the Jews.
 However, Uri Avnery notes that even when Rommel was a low-ranking officer, he protected Jews who lived in his district.
-Manfred Rommel told the Stuttgarter Nachrichten that their family lived in isolated military lands but knew about the discrimination against the Jews which was occurring on the outside.
+Manfred Rommel told the Stuttgarter Nachrichten that their family lived in isolated military facilities but knew about discrimination against the Jews occurring outside.
 They could not foresee the enormity of the impending atrocities, about which they only knew much later.

-At one point, Rommel wrote to his wife that Hitler had a "magnetic, maybe hypnotic, strength" that had its origin in Hitler's belief that he "was called upon by God", and Hitler sometimes "spoke from the depth of his being [...] like a prophet".
+Rommel wrote to his wife that Hitler had a "magnetic, maybe hypnotic, strength" that had its origin in Hitler's belief that he "was called upon by God", and Hitler sometimes "spoke from the depth of his being [...] like a prophet".